Kieran-Egan/Kieran-Egan/README.md

 ## Hi, I'm Kieran Egan! 👋

-Computer Engineering Student | Aspiring Quantum Software Engineer
+Computer Engineering Student | Aspiring Quantum Hardware Engineer

 Welcome to my GitHub!
 I’m currently pursuing a degree in Computer Engineering at the University of Kansas.